zipii/STI-UI/content/site/sv/faq/index.md

 5. Specialiserade tjänster får inte tillhandahållas på bekostnad av tillgängligheten på internetaccesstjänsterna eller den allmänna kvaliteten hos dessa tjänster.

-## Vad krävs för att stärka skyddet när det gäller specialiserade tjänster och varför är detta så viktigt?{#what-is-required-to-strengthen-the-safeguards-on-specialised-services-and-why-is-this-important}
+## Vad krävs för att stärka skyddet när det gäller specialiserade tjänster och varför är detta så viktigt? {#what-is-required-to-strengthen-the-safeguards-on-specialised-services-and-why-is-this-important}

 New specialised services have to be tested against all five safeguards by the regulator before they can be introduced into the market.
 If they are only tested after somebody complains, it can sometimes take years before discriminatory products that are later found to be illegal are removed.
 It is a common strategy of anti-competitive telcoms operators to use the slowness and expense of courts and regulators to kill off innovative competitors.